-The platform is organized around communities, which are a space where people belonging to the same organization (or sharing a common interest) can safely share content.
+The platform is organized around communities, which are spaces where people belonging to the same organization (or those who share a common interest) can safely share content.
 Within each community, there are various channels which are smaller groups of people that share a specific interest or that belong to the same division of an organization.

 The following is an example of how a community may be structured

 The blue circle represents the boundaries of the community, while the green and orange circles represents 3 different channels.
 Of these two, the green ones (HR and company news) are open, making them accessible to all the members of the community.
 These two channels comprise content that is of interest to all the employees of this company, such as the latest message from the CEO or the key rules for filing expenses.